vtex-apps/search/docs/README.md

 # VTEX Intelligent Search

-The VTEX Search is an app that handles the result of our Search and Engagement API, used to provide a more complete search experience.
+The VTEX Search is an app that handles the result of our Search and Personalization API, used to provide a more complete search experience.

 :loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.